 1. Night Zookeeper

-One of the most fun homeschool grammar curriculum options we’ve used is Night Zookeeper, especially for creative writing, grammar learning, and even spelling.
+One of the most fun homeschool grammar curriculum options we’ve used for homeschooling programs online is Night Zookeeper, especially for creative writing, grammar learning, and even spelling.

 This program really sparked and inspired a love of writing for our homeschooler.
 They have a creative approach to writing prompts and even have mentors that give suggestions and grammar corrections.

-It’s game-based learning (which is a bonus for almost every kid), so they get to have fun while also learning grammar.
+It’s game-based learning (which is a bonus for almost every kid), so they get to have fun while also learning grammar and a fun option for homeschooling english resources and great for homeschool projects for kids.

 COST: Free to $$